How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in New Jersey?

 New Jersey caps the maximum interest rate at 16% (16% civil maximum; 30% criminal threshold).
-Exceeding this limit may result in penalties: Criminal penalties over 30%.
+Exceeding this limit may result in penalties: Forfeiture of all interest (N.J.S.A.
+31:1-3); rates over 30% are criminal usury (N.J.S.A.
+2C:21-19).
 If no rate is specified, the default legal rate is 6%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in New Jersey?